-The solemn ceremonies of Good Friday commemorating the Passion and Death of Our Lord begin between 3:00 and 6:00 P.M.; and everyone may receive at the Communion service which replaces the so-called "Mass of the Pre-sanctified."
+The solemn ceremonies of Good Friday commemorating the Passion and Death of Our Lord are normally to begin around 3:00 P.M.
+But if pastoral reasons make it advisable, the rite may begin as early as noon or at any other convenient time up to 9:00 P.M.
+Everyone may receive at the Communion service which is part of this rite.